amitesh-pandey/BostonHousePrediction_ModelDeplyoment-Heroku/README.md

 ![2](https://user-images.githubusercontent.com/63364350/128605555-f3af6e82-c52d-4493-b0a2-bcfd02125c18.PNG)

 ************************************************
-Section 3: Deplyoment of the model on to the Heroku Framework
+__Section 3: Deplyoment of the model on to the Heroku Framework :__

 There are two main things needed when using Heroku from Deployment :
 1. Creating an account in heroku cloud . https://id.heroku.com/login